-Manager, supervisor, and archives processor, in museum archives, art libraries, and academic special collections.
-Currently I enjoy thinking about linked open data and other systems and tools for making archival metadata and digital materials more discoverable, accessible, and interactive with other online resources in museum communities.
+Systems librarian, manager, and archivist experienced in the creation and management of metadata across archives, libraries, and museum collections.
+Currently I enjoy thinking about linked open data and other systems and tools for making library and archival metadata and digital materials more discoverable, accessible, and interactive with other online resources in museum communities.

 Simmons College Graduate School of Library and Information Science, Boston.
 Masters of Library Science, Archives Concentration, 2003.